 Research

-My original field of research is computational geometry and computational topology and their applications.
-Through topological data analysis my interests shifted to machine learning and artificial intelligence.
+My academic career started in algorithm theory and engineering, especially in computational geometry and topology, with links to CAD/CAM, machine learning and security.
+Later my focus shifted to artificial intelligence and system architectures for industrial control systems.
 During my time in industry I worked in a broader sense on smart factory technology.

 Current research